 Upon further research though, it turns out Broad Players is a novel written by Charlie Avery Harris.
 And once I became privy to this information, A WHOLE NEW WORLD OPENED UP!

 I did more investigation to find out about Charlie Avery Harris.
 Turns out Harris wrote for the same publisher (Holloway House) as Goines and even looked up to Donald as a mentor.
-This is evidenced by the title of some of his other works: Harris wrote books called Whoredaughter (Goines wrote Whoreson) and Macking Gangster (Goines Black Gangster).
+This is evidenced by the title of some of his other works.
+Harris wrote books called Whoredaughter (Goines wrote Whoreson) and Macking Gangster (Goines Black Gangster).

-And just as there were white directors and producers of Blaxploitation movies, I’ve been hipped to white authors in the genre as well.
+And just as there were white directors and producers of Blaxploitation movies, I was hipped to white authors in the genre as well.
 People like Ernest Tidyman, who created that bad mutha Shaft.
 (Yes, it was a book before it was a movie).
 Also, John Weisman and Brian Boyer, authors of the Headhunters series, and James Duncan Lawrence, creator of the Dark Angel series about a sexy private eye named Angela Harpe (who could literally be all of Pam Grier’s action characters rolled up into one).

 Blaxploitation movies gave us quintessential characters like Shaft, Superfly and Cleopatra Jones.
 But Blaxploitation paperbacks also gave us quintessential characters.
 People like Radcliff, the Iceman and Superspade.